-The trend items selected for the PISA 2015 mathematics survey represent a spread across these context categories, as described in Table 4.3.
+The trend items selected for the PISA 2015 and 2018 mathematics assessment represent a spread across these context categories, as described in Table 3.3.
 With this balanced distribution, no single context type is allowed to dominate, providing students with items that span a broad range of individual interests and a range of situations that they might expect to encounter in their lives.